top of page

 Verse 13 to 21

-2. They release attachments to the physical body.
+2. Release attachments to the physical body.

 Verse 22 to 25